 d) Resolution 23 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC), on Internet access and availability for developing countries and charging principles for international Internet connection;

-e) Resolution 69 (Johannesburg, 2008) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;
+e) Resolution 69Rev.
+Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), on non-discriminatory access and use of Internet resources;

 f) Recommendation ITU-T D.50, on general tariff principles – principles applicable to international Internet connection;

-g) Resolution 64 (Johannesburg, 2008) of WTSA, on IP address allocation and encouraging the deployment of IPv6,aware
+g) Resolution 64 (Rev. Dubai, 2012) of WTSA, on IP address allocation and encouraging the deployment of IPv6;

+h) United Nations General Assembly 2nd Committee process on the review of WSIS;

+i) Opinion 1 (Geneva, 2013) of WTPF on Promoting Internet Exchange Points (IXPs) as a long term solution to advance connectivity;

+j) Opinion 2 (Geneva, 2013) of WTPF on Fostering an enabling environment for the greater growth and development of broadband connectivity;

+k) Opinion 3 (Geneva, 2013) of WTPF on Supporting capacity building for the deployment of IPv6;

+l) Opinion 4 (Geneva, 2013) of WTPF on In support of IPv6 adoption and transition from IPv4

+m) Opinion 5 (Geneva, 2013) of WTPF on Supporting multistakeholderism in Internet governance; and

+n) Opinion 6 (Geneva, 2013) of WTPF on Supporting operationalizing the enhanced cooperation process,

+aware

 a) that one of the purposes of the Union is to promote the extension of new telecommunication technologies to all the world's inhabitants;